-When you select Share this Book from a book’s action menu, Notebooks turns into kind of a hard drive (a WebDAV server, to be exact) that you can access from any computer on the same network.
-This is a very efficient way of getting documents into and out of Notebooks without using an any cloud service.
+WiFi Sharing turns Notebooks into kind of a hard drive (a WebDAV server, to be exact) that you can access from any computer on the same wireless network.
+This is an efficient way of getting documents into and out of Notebooks without using an any cloud service.

 WiFi Sharing allows you to